react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 These should cover all the basic rules needed.

-But we recomment you add
+But we recomment you add these also

 ```js
 "rules": {